YanWittmann/how-to-bg3-minifigure/blender-cleanup.md

 - You can insert faces by selecting three or more vertices at once (`shift`) and pressing `f`.
 - If you select a single vertex and press `f`, Blender will attempt to find neighboring vertices and fill a triangular face between them, which works well on flat meshes.
 - If you select two vertices and press `f`, it will fill a quad to the next to.
-- If you hold `alt` and click on an edge, it will attempt to select all vertices in an edge loop.
+- If you hold `alt` and click on an edge, it will attempt to select all vertices in the edge loop.
   You can then press `f` and fill the entire loop at once.
 - If you have a face that is not a tri or a quad, you should triangulate the face by selecting it and pressing `ctrl+t`.